ReCoded-Org/curriculum-backend-readings/module8-typescript/r1.3-typescript-compiler/README.md

 tsc -v
 ```

 Now you can start writing TypeScript code in any `.ts` file.
 Let's say you wrote some code in a file called `index.ts`.
-All you need to do in order to compile to JavaScript is:
+All you need to do to compile to JavaScript is:

 ```bash
 tsc index